top of page

 The Eternal Importance of Espionage

-Long before the digital age, before James Bond sipped his first martini, and even before trench coats and magnifying glasses became the uniform of the detective, espionage was shaping the course of human history.
+Long before the digital age, before James Bond sipped his first martini, and even before trench coats and magnifying glasses became synonymous with detectives, espionage shaped the course of human history.

 Knowledge is Power!